hire-us/hire-us/README.md

 ### Notable on frontend

-[tipsi-stripe](https://github.com/tipsi/tipsi-stripe) We always were sure that good React Native project should support both mobile platforms at the same time.
-We always were sure that payment processing library should be well-tested.
+[tipsi-stripe](https://github.com/tipsi/tipsi-stripe) We were always sure that a good React Native project should support both mobile platforms at the same time.
+We were always sure that a payment processing library should be well-tested.
 There was no such project to fulfill our requirements with Stripe + RN.
 We've made it.

 Tip: braintree has no such library right now so you can create it and earn fame.

 [Eslint plugin](https://github.com/tipsi/eslint-plugin-tipsi) - don't waste time on recurrent reviewer comments, use linter.

 [React/RN router](https://github.com/tipsi/tipsi-router) - share your code not only between mobile platforms but web as well.

 [Flavors](https://github.com/tipsi/babel-plugin-tipsi-flavors) - don't limit yourself only to `.ios.js`/`.android.js` suffixes, create your own flavors.
-We needed a lot of different customizations for different clients and to have simple and clean codebase.
-Flavors give us ability to reuse our code in simple and powerful ways, easily enable and disable features during build without any code changes.
+We needed a lot of different customizations for different clients and a simple and clean codebase.
+Flavors give us the ability to reuse our code in simple and powerful ways, to easily enable and disable features during the build phase without any code changes.

-[TravisCI for mobile platforms](https://github.com/tipsi/tipsi-travis-scripts) - let your team write build scripts in familiar language.
+[TravisCI for mobile platforms](https://github.com/tipsi/tipsi-travis-scripts) - let your team write build scripts in a familiar language.
 Make you life easier with free TravisCI e2e tests on mobile platforms.

-[Appium helper](https://github.com/tipsi/tipsi-appium-helper) - when you need to customize your mobile e2e scenarios in some easy and reproducible way.
+[Appium helper](https://github.com/tipsi/tipsi-appium-helper) - when you need to customize your mobile e2e scenarios in an easy and reproducible way.

 ## Backend

-We work in kanban here.
-Because kanban is excellent for tiny teams (2 ppl in our case).
+We work in Kanban here because Kanban is excellent for tiny teams (2 ppl in our case).
 It is easy to manage priorities, no hustle about sprint's ends/planning, you always know where you have a bottleneck.

-We deployed a project on AWS in docker containers with docker-compose.
+We deployed projects on AWS in docker containers with docker-compose.

 We are in the absolute love-love relationship with pytest and did all testing for the backend with it.

-We had all kind of tests here: unit, integration, e2e, and, obviously, CI for everything.
+We have had all kinds of tests here: unit, integration, e2e, and, obviously, CI for everything.
 And because of testing, we had several fearless migrations (without breaking production):

 * bare metal => docker
 * mysql => postgresql
 * python2 => python3
-* and we always had the most recent django and python versions!
+* and we have always had the most recent django and python versions!

-All services were either django/drf or asyncio/sanic.
+All our services were either django/drf or asyncio/sanic.

 ### Notable on backend
 We have [homegrown solution](https://github.com/Nepherhotep/django-rest-framework-dyn-serializer) to make lazy API's with django-rest-framework.
 We're aware of GraphQL and want to move in this direction.

-[Fan](https://github.com/tipsi/fan) - because we want microservices with swappable protocols, full tracing support, full versioning support and no solutions can give us it now.
-Additionaly you can easily connect any existing API without modification by having near an additional service and yaml config.
+[Fan](https://github.com/tipsi/fan) - because we want microservices with swappable protocols, full tracing support, full versioning support and there are no solutions that can give it to us now.
+Additionaly, you can easily connect to any existing API without modification by having near an additional service and yaml config.

-[pytest](https://github.com/tipsi/pytest-tipsi-testing) and [pytest + django](https://github.com/tipsi/pytest-tipsi-django) - if you want to have full control on what fixtures you have during tests or you want to have transactions support for django not only in function scope.
+[pytest](https://github.com/tipsi/pytest-tipsi-testing) and [pytest + django](https://github.com/tipsi/pytest-tipsi-django) - if you want to have full control on what fixtures you have during the tests or you want to have transaction support for django not only in function scope.

 [aiozk](https://github.com/tipsi/aiozk) - there were no asyncio+zookeeper bindings, we've changed this.

 [tipsi_tools](https://github.com/tipsi/tipsi_tools) - our toolbelt.
-Check it; You might always want to have `tipsi_tools.python.rel_path` or `tipsi_tools.drf.use_form
+Check it; You might have always wanted to have `tipsi_tools.python.rel_path` or `tipsi_tools.drf.use_form
 ` functions!

 ## Infrastructure

 Everything was deployed on AWS.
 Nothing special here: ec2, rds (postgresql), s3.
-Host setup with ansible.
+Host setup with Ansible.

-Some compute intensive things were hosted on hetzner: ELK stack, OSX VM's, Android emulators.
+Some compute intensive things were hosted on Hetzner: ELK stack, OSX VM's, Android emulators.
 We were able to keep our bills sane due to this segregation.

 We know how to run e2e tests on OSX in KVM.
 It gives us the ability to run tests for Android and IOS on the same machine.